 Play-Doh & Stamps

-If you have a kindergartener, chances are you already have some play-doh hanging out around your house.
+If you have a kindergartner, chances are you already have some play-doh hanging out around your house.
 If you don’t, no worries!
 A simple Starter Pack of Play-Doh will do!

 I typically only keep 1 color of play-doh in our spelling box at a time.
 However, you can definitely keep an array of colors in yours if that’s your preference!
 My daughter is pretty much a pink-aholic, so pink is her number 1 go to!

-When it comes to the spelling practice part, your kindergartener simply presses the stamps into the play-doh and voila!
+When it comes to the spelling practice part, your kindergartner simply presses the stamps into the play-doh and voila!
 Spelling practice simplified.